Logistics Provider can help Businesses Deliver on Customer Experience

 This should be a wake up call to retailers that have invested significant time and resources toward creating a superior customer experience: The logistics component of the customer experience is critically important, and if not handled correctly, can drive away customers.
 That is to say, a business can get everything else right – offer a highly efficient website with competitive pricing, personalized offers, an efficient checkout process and a customer-friendly returns policy.
 But all this hard work could be for naught, if a logistics provider fails to make a delivery on time.

 This means a retailer must choose carefully when enlisting a logistics provider to interact with its customers, and manage the shipping and delivery component of its supply chain.
+It’s crucial that retailers ask the right questions in order to create an efficient supply chain.
 Customers clearly view a delivery company as an extension of the retailer, and fair or not, will base their loyalty and future shopping preferences, at least in part, on the delivery company’s performance.

 A new white paper from Purolator International, “Does Your Logistics Provider Support Your Customer Experience?,” discusses the important role a logistics provider can have in supporting a retailer’s efforts.
 Beyond providing on time service and delivering packages undamaged, a logistics partner can go the extra mile by offering high levels of customer service, accommodating customers’ last minute delivery changes, and by offering high levels of transparency and regular tracking updates.